rozek/node-red-user-management-example/README.md

 ### POST /user/&lt;user-id&gt;/change-roles ###

 * POST with form variable `Roles` (containing a space-separated list of permitted user roles)
-* the requesting user must have been authenticated him/herself as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as a user with the role `user-admin`
 * if all conditions are met, the given `Roles` will be stored in the account for the given &lt;user-id&gt; and immediately become active

 ### GET /user/&lt;user-id&gt; ###

-* the requesting user must have been authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
 * if this condition is met, a JSON object with any public details of the account for the given &lt;user-id&gt; is sent back

 ### POST /user/&lt;user-id&gt; ###

 * POST with arbitrary form variables expect `Password`, `Salt`, `Hash`, `Salt`, `ConfirmationDeadline`, `PasswordDeadline`, `agreedToDPS`, `agreedToTOS` and `Roles`
-* the requesting user must have been authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
 * if all conditions are met, the given variables are written to the account for the given &lt;user-id&gt;

 ### DELETE /user/&lt;user-id&gt; ###

-* the requesting user must have been authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
+* the requesting user must have authenticated him/herself as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
 * if this condition is met, the account for the given &lt;user-id&gt; and any associated data is deleted
 * for a user with the role `user-admin` it is permitted to delete a non-existing user